bridgecrewio/checkov/README.md

 For CloudFormation scanning check out [cfripper](https://github.com/Skyscanner/cfripper/) and [cfn_nag](https://github.com/stelligent/cfn_nag).

+## Contributing
+Contribution are highly welcome!

+If you are looking on where to start search for a [good first issue](https://github.com/bridgecrewio/checkov/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and view [CONTRIBUTING.md](CONTRIBUTING.md).

+Looking to contribute a new check?
+Learn how to write a new check (AKA Policy) [here](docs/1.Introduction/Policies.md).

 ## Support

 [Bridgecrew](https://bridgecrew.io) builds and maintains Checkov to make policy-as-code simple and accessible.